Jacob Trump

 Ministry Focus

 Being in college, that will be the primary audience that Jacob would like to pursue ministry in.
-Jacob has started many of these conversations already, and with his two years of experience, he feels that he can empathize and go deeper with his peers in college more than those who have since left college or never attended.
-He seeks to reach non-believers in their discovery of the person of Jesus, as well as strengthen the faith of fellow Christians.
+Many of these conversations have started already, and with his two years of experience, he feels that he can empathize and go deeper with his peers into the struggles they have in living in the world while also having a relationship with Jesus.
+He also seeks to reach non-believers in their discovery of the person of Jesus, as well as strengthen the faith of his fellow Christian peers.
 For both, this looks like having one-on-one conversations on or off campus, leading Bible Studies, and preaching in his youth group ministry.
 His goal is to develop everyone's relationship with Jesus and experience Him on an intimate level.
+Just like any relationship, it takes time and care.
+So in developing their relationship with Jesus, Jacob also focuses on helping them develop deeper relationships with their friends, loved ones, and significant others.

 Faith Story

 Unlike many of his peers, Jacob was not raised in a Christian household.
-Not that his family was against it, but it wasn't part of his life for a while.
-His uncle is the head pastor of Cornerstone Church in Poway, CA, and during the summer he and his family would visit them often as they are close to that side of his family.
-He and his family have been visiting them since he was born.
-When his family was there, he would attend VBS, go to church, pray, etc. But when he would get back home, that would all go away.
-It wasn't until he hit middle school that he thought about his faith.
+There was no animosity for Christianity, it just simply wasn't a part of his life.
+His uncle is the head pastor of a church in California, called Cornerstone Church.
+During the summers he and his family would visit them often a created very close relationships with his older cousins.
+He and his family have been visiting them since he was born, so they have seen him grow up.
+When they visited, Jacob would attend VBS, go to church, pray, etc. But once he got back home, that would all disappear.
+It wasn't until he hit middle school that he intentionally thought about his faith.
 He read a book called Case for Easter, which lit a fire in him to learn about Jesus and the person that he is.
 He was baptized soon after.
-Fast forward to freshman year of high school.
-Although he believed in Jesus, he still didn't regularly attend church and didn't take his faith very seriously.
+Fast forward to freshman year of high school, he believed in Jesus, but Jacob still didn't regularly attend church and didn't take his faith very seriously.
 That all changed when his father had a sudden heart attack and passed away.
 As a 14-year-old, he was lucky that in that hard time, he clung to a group of friends he found at his local church.
 Once he was surrounded by people who loved Jesus, he finally took responsibility for his faith and made it his own.
 This went on for the rest of high school.
-After that, he started attending ASU Poly in the Fall of 2022 and made it a goal to find the Christian club on campus.
-Thanks to the volleyball tournament and club hub, he found Campus Ambassadors pretty quickly.
+In addition, his relationship with his cousin developed as his cousin planted his own church.
+Through these relationships, he started to experience the love that being in Christ offered and wanted to make that a part of his life.
+After high school, he started attending ASU Poly in the Fall of 2022 and made it a goal to find a Christian community on campus.
+Thanks to a volleyball tournament early in the semester led by the organization, he found Campus Ambassadors.
 He started going to their weekly Bible Studies, and then after their fall retreat, he knew he found his people.
 He then became part of the leadership team in his sophomore year.
 At the end of that year, he had been praying for ways to connect with his leaders and grow in his faith.
 This opportunity presented itself about a week later.

 Family